-Lambert was hired in July, 2005 to be the first Executive Director of the Wabash River Enhancement Corporation.
+Stanton Lambert was hired in July, 2005 to be the first Executive Director of the Wabash River Enhancement Corporation.
 His background is in the field of Parks and Recreation.
-He previously was the Superintendent of Parks and Recreation for the City of Richmond, IN for 11 years, and prior to that was the Department Director of Parks and Recreation for the City of Greencastle IN.
-Lambert has worked on the following corridor projects:
+He was the Superintendent of Parks and Recreation for the City of Richmond, Indiana for 11 years, and prior to that he was the Department Director of Parks and Recreation for the City of Greencastle, Indiana.
+Stanton has worked on the following corridor projects:

-- Whitewater River Gorge Park, Richmond, IN - An urban riverfront corridor park
+- Whitewater River Gorge Park - An urban riverfront corridor park in Richmond, Indiana

-- National Road Heritage Trail - A 150 mile trail along the historic National Road All American National Scenic Byway across IN
+- National Road Heritage Trail - A 150 mile trail along the historic National Road All American National Scenic Byway across Indiana

-He has a BS in Natural Resources from Ball State University, and a Masters in Public Park and Recreation Administration from Indiana University.
-He is a life long Hoosier, and grew up in Huntington County along the banks of the Wabash River in Markle, IN.
+Stanton has a Bachelor of Science degree in Natural Resources from Ball State University, and a Master of Science degree in Public Park and Recreation Administration from Indiana University.
+He is a life long Hoosier and grew up in Huntington County along the banks of the Wabash River in Markle, Indiana.

 Director, Watershed Projects

 Sara Peel, CLM was hired in 2009 to coordinate the watershed and education and outreach efforts of the Wabash River Enhancement Corporation.
-Sara received her B.S. in Biology and Chemistry from Alma College and her M.S. in Environmental Science from Indiana University School of Public and Environmental Affairs.
+Sara received her Bachelor of Science degree in Biology and Chemistry from Alma College and her Master of Science degree in Environmental Science from the Indiana University School of Public and Environmental Affairs.
 Sara has over 14 years of water quality and watershed management experience.
 She currently serves as the President for the Indiana Lakes Management Society, is a board member on the Indiana Water Monitoring Council and the North American Lakes Management Society, and is a representative to the Indiana Lakes Management Work Group.
 Sara is a TogetherGreen Fellow with Audubon’s TogetherGreen program in partnership with Toyota.